 - If you are a member of the military, or the spouse or dependent of a member of the military, on active duty and stationed in New York State, contact HESC at 888-697-4372, regarding eligibility for a waiver of the New York State residency requirement.

-16-19.
+17-20.
 Verify the school code and the level for each semester listed.
 To change a code for your school: First refer to the list of school codes (on the back of the cover letter enclosed with this application package).
-Then enter your school's 4-digit code.
+Then enter your school’s 4-digit code and the student ID assigned to you by the school.
 Also:

 - If the list indicates more than one code for your school, enter the code for your division, branch, or program of study (if it’s not already preprinted).

-- If there is no code listed for your school, ask the school's Financial Aid Office for the correct HESC school code to enter.
+- If there is no code listed for your school, ask the school’s Financial Aid Officer for the correct HESC school code to enter.

-- To remove a term when you will NOT be in school, enter four zeroes.
+- To remove a term when you will NOT be in school, enter four zeros.

 To change a code for level of study: If you will be enrolled in a bachelor degree program or an associate degree, certificate, or other non-degree program that requires two years or less to complete, check "Undergrad."
 If you are pursuing a master's or doctoral degree, check "Graduate Program."